dschmura/internship_orientation_ideas/role_questions.md

 # Questions:

-Each interviewer has three questions that they will ask each person they interview.
+Each interviewer has several questions that they will ask each person they interview.

  - [ ] What do you like to be called?
  - [ ] How did you come to be at the University of Michigan?
  - [ ] What internship 'role' did you pursue for this summer?
  - [ ] What is your catch phrase?

-Followed by 2 of the role based questions;
+Followed by some role specific questions.
+These can be anything you think will get to the heart of what that role is.
+Here are some ideas (by role) to get you started;

 # DEVELOPER